C++ Templates

 1.3 Variadic Templates (C++11)

-1. To the left of a parameter name: declares a parameter pack (binds zero or more arguments).
+1. Left of a parameter name: declares parameter pack (binds 0+ args).

-2. To the right of an expression: unpacks the parameter pack into separate arguments.
+2. Right of an expression: unpacks pack into separate args.

 #include <iostream>